 To maintain a healthy heart as you age, avoid these five harmful habits:

 - Drinking too much alcohol

 The good news is that it’s never too late to become heart smart.
 Here are seven steps you can follow to keep your ticker in tip-top shape:

 - Avoid tobacco.
 “Smoking puts people at a greater risk of heart attack as they age,” Dr. Sullivan says.
 “Smoking increases blood pressure, decreases exercise tolerance and increases the tendency for blood to clot.
 If you are unable to break the habit alone, talk to your doctor about ways to quit smoking.”

 - Be active.
 “You can increase your metabolism and your heart rate by exercising 30 minutes a day, three or four times a week,” she says.
 “Take baby steps when you begin exercising.
 Even moderate exercise is a good defense against heart disease.”

 - Manage stress.
 Aging may present challenges such as health issues, adjusting to retirement, loss of loved ones and reduced income.
 Long-term stress causes the heart rate to increase and blood pressure to rise.
-Learning how to manage your stress by practicing relaxing techniques is good for your ticker.
+Learning how to manage your stress by practicing relaxing techniques is good for your heart

 - Have regular checkups.
 “As people age, their body chemistry and weight changes,” Dr. Sullivan says.
-“It’s important to have routine checkups – including blood work – and to have the dosages of your mediations adjusted based on your age and weight.
+“It’s important to have routine checkups – including blood work – and to have the dosages of your medications adjusted based on your age and weight.
 Also let your doctor know if you are having any side effects from your medications, which might adversely affect your ticker.”